 Same day appointments are for urgent medical problems and not for repeat prescriptions, sick notes or routine referrals.

-Before you make an appointment please think about whether there are any other services that might be more appropriate.
+Before you contact the practice to request an urgent appointment please think about whether there are any other services that might be more appropriate.
 For example, remember that pharmacists are trained to give advice about minor health problems and answer any questions about your medicines and treatment.
-The surgery offers use of the E-Consult platform which can be found in our Self Help area.
 The NHS App, website and NHS 111 system are also available to guide you to appropriate sources of advice.

 Please understand that the receptionists and clinical staff are trying to meet the needs of all our patients, each of whom is very important.

 There are several ways to book an appointment.